 I've heard a few people also use this or a similar dough recipe to make quick bagels or naan bread, so that might be something to try.

 This Greek yogurt pizza dough is one of those recipes where you don’t have to be super precise about measuring things, you can be off a little bit and everything will turn out great anyway.
-As long as you are pretty close it will be fine, so if the kids want to be helpful, let them.
+As long as you are pretty close to the recipe it will be fine.
+So if the kids want to be helpful, let them.

 How to Make Greek Yogurt Pizza Dough and Pizza